- Basic hand tools

 Building a Table: Taper the feet

+When building a propane fire pit, start with the base that will house the burner.
 When building a table cut the posts (A) to length on a miter saw (see Cutting List).
 Taper the bottom edges about 1/2 in. up with a miter saw.
 The tapered edges won't tear out when the table is slid around, and they'll look better when it's sitting on uneven ground.

 Cut and assemble the frames